nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_cli_scripts/objects_cli_scripts.md

     s3cmd ls | grep yourname
     ```

-7. Now that we have a new bucket, let\'s upload some data to it.
+7. Now that we have a new bucket, let's upload some data to it.

-8. If you do not already have the Sample-Pictures.zip, download it to
+8. If you do not already have the Sample-Pictures.zip, download it to your Linux-ToolsVM.
-    your Linux-ToolsVM.

     ``` bash
     curl https://peerresources.blob.core.windows.net/sample-data/SampleData_Small.zip -O -J -L